 |Accommodation type - May 31 camp||Rate||Number available|

 Click on the register button on the page below.
 This takes you to the registration page for this camp – complete your personal details along with credit or debit card details.
 Initial payment at time of registration is 50% of camp cost.
-The balance is due on or before the 1st of the month preceding camp date – for this camp the balance is due on or before May 1st, 2018.
-The balance payment is by check made payable to Terry Chiplin, and sent to Active at Altitude, PO Box 1987, Estes Park, CO 80517.
+The balance is due on or before April 1, 2019 for the compact camp, and on or before May 1, 2019 for the full camp.
+You will receive a reminder for the balance payment and be able to pay online.

 Each camp includes accommodation (2 women per room sharing in a double room – 4 in bunk room – single room and shared room options available), coaching, video review of running form, all meals, water and juices, all sessions, group transport, journals, towels, bedding and a women’s cut tech tee shirt.

 Camps start at 4.00 pm the first day, and finish at 12.00 pm on the last day.
 Here is a typical day’s schedule:

 - Workshop – Goal setting / action plans

 - Rest & relaxation